-Annotations allow you to easily communicate policy or other content changes right alongside new or updated content.
-Employees see them when they view a new version of your handbook and again if they're asked to sign an acknowledgement.
+Annotations allow you to easily communicate content changes to audience members (employees) right alongside new or updated content.
+Employees see them when they view a new version of a document and again if they're asked to sign an acknowledgement.

-Imagine that every time you updated your handbook, you printed out a physical paper copy for each employee.
-And imagine that when you did that, in order to give those employees a little bit more information about the changes, you stuck a sticky note to some or all of the updated policies within the handbook.
+Imagine that every time you updated a document, you printed out a physical paper copy for each employee.
+And imagine that when you did that, in order to give those employees a little bit more information about the changes, you stuck a sticky note to some or all of the updated policies within the document.
 The note could describe why the policy changed, where to look for the updated language; it could summarize the changes, or it could say something else entirely.
-Last, imagine that the corner of each note stuck out from the side of the paper handbook so employees could easily flip through all the changes.
+Last, imagine that the corner of each note stuck out from the side of the paper document so employees could easily flip through all the changes.

-Annotations are personalized for every employee based on the last version of the handbook they viewed.
+Annotations are personalized for every employee based on the last version of the document or policy they viewed.
 They'll see all the sticky notes relevant to them since then, and none of the ones that aren't.

-If an employee is asked to sign an acknowledgement, and they've signed one before, they'll see all the sticky notes since the last time they've signed.
-This makes it really easy to understand exactly what they're signing off on without having to re-read every policy/section in detail.
+If an employee is asked to sign an acknowledgement, and they've signed before, they'll see all the sticky notes since the last time they've signed.
+This makes it really easy to understand exactly what they're signing off on without having to re-read every policy or section in detail.

-There are 2 ways to create an annotation.
+There are 2 ways to create an annotation inside a document.

 #1: Within the editor, while you're editing content.